The Popularity of the Brow Lift in Zoom Culture

 Temporal Brow Lift Is Another Option

-Brow Lift Is Fast
+Brow Lifts are Fast

 Discomfort Is Minimal